brocoders/nestjs-boilerplate/docs/database.md

 Boilerplate supports two types of databases: PostgreSQL with TypeORM and MongoDB with Mongoose.
 You can choose one of them or use both in your project.
 The choice of database depends on the requirements of your project.

-For support of both databases used Hexagonal Architecture.
-Hexagonal architecture takes more effort to implement, but it gives more flexibility and scalability.
-If the time for your project is critical, you can use Three-tier architecture: use repositories from TypeORM or models from Mongoose directly in [services](https://docs.nestjs.com/providers#services).
-Entities and Schemas are ready for this.
+For support of both databases used [Hexagonal Architecture](architecture.md#hexagonal-architecture).

 ## Working with database schema (TypeORM)